ai-pipestream/pipestream-engine/docs/architecture/04-transport-routing.md

 1. **Naming Convention**: Uses a deterministic pattern including the cluster and node ID to ensure topic uniqueness across global deployments.
 2. **Infrastructure Provisioning**: Dynamically creates the Kafka topic if the graph defines that this node receives data via messaging.
 3. **Dead Letter Queue**: Automatically provisions a corresponding DLQ topic to ensure that poison messages can be isolated without affecting main line processing.
-4. **Service Discovery**: Stores the node-to-topic mapping in Consul, which sidecars use to dynamically discover which topics they are responsible for consuming.
+4. **Service Discovery**: Stores the node in Consul under `pipestream/node-topics/`, which sidecars use to acquire leases and discover which topics to consume.
+See [08-kafka-sidecar.md](./08-kafka-sidecar.md) for the dual topic pattern (intake + node topics).